naughtygopher/currency/README.md

 ### Multiple currency representations

-1. `c1.String(prefixSymbol bool)`, returns a string representation of the currency value.
-Returns string prefixed by its respective symbol if `prefixSymbol` is true
+1. `c1.String()`, returns a string representation of the currency value
 2. `c1.Float64()`, returns a float64 representation of the currency value

 ## Benchmarks